bashogry/plaid_hive/README.md

 # alternatively, you could assign the beekeeper APIObjectInstance to a variable, like we've done
 # above with the primary endpoints
-# NOTE: 'id' is an optional variable for the Categories and Institutions endpoints -- usually,
-# with beekeeper you can pass in varname=None to any function and it will remove the prefilled
-# value (which is "" in this case), but because we're using a url replacement here, doing so will
-# cause the API to fail.
-So, don't pass in id=None.

 categories = plaid.Categories
 all_plaid_categories = categories.list()